NativeScript/docs-v7/vuejs-docs/ns-ui/Chart/Labels/styling.md

 page_title: Labels Styling | Progress NativeScript UI Documentation
 description: This article explains how the visual appearance of Telerik Chart's labels for NativeScript can be customized.
 slug: chart-labels-styling-vue
-tags: chart, labels, styling, vue
+tags: chart, labels, styling, vue, nativescript, professional, ui
 position: 2
 publish: true
 ---

-# Styling point labels
+# RadChart Point Labels Styling
 In order to show series default labels you should set the {% typedoc_link classes:ChartSeries,member:showLabels %} property of each series to true.
 By default its value is false.
 If you want to style the point labels that are shown for series values you can initialize the {% typedoc_link classes:ChartSeries,member:labelStyle %} property of the series with instance of {% typedoc_link classes:PointLabelStyle %}.
 Supported properties are:
 - {% typedoc_link classes:PointLabelStyle,member:fillColor %}: the point label background fill color